-The Mock Lime is native to Southern Asia and ranges through Southeast Asia and Northern Australia.
+The Mock Lime is native to Southern and Southeast Asia, Northern Australia and New Caledonia.
 A compact evergreen shrub that typically grows to 2.5 to 3.5 m tall, it can occasionally become a tree reaching up to about 12 m in height, as this remarkable specimen highlights.

 Its compound leaves are alternate and pinnate, with three to seven dark green and glossy leaflets.
 Its small and white flowers are produced in abundance and have a very pleasant fragrance.